Hylaeus relegatus: Behaviour

 Adults of this species are active between the months of November and April.
 This species makes its nest by boring cells into wood, dead branches or even flax flower stalks.
 The female stocks the cells with pollen upon which the larvae feed.
 This species frequently occupies human made nest sites and it has been hypothesised that lack of nest sites is probably the main factor limiting its numbers in specific localities.
 This species has been observed blowing pollen "bubbles".
 This is thought to be a way to concentrate the pollen this insect carries in its crop.

 Hosts and parasites

 This species has a wide variety of host species.
 New Zealand native host species include species such as Raoulia australis, Carmichaelia species, Phormium tenax, Cordyline australis, Kunzea ericoides, Metrosideros excelsa and Veronica stricta.
-Some of the introduced plants that play host to H. relegatus include Actinidia deliciosa, Allium species, Daucus carota, Kniphofia praecox, Castanea sativa and Rubus species.
+Some of the introduced plants that play host to H. relegatus include Actinidia chinensis var. deliciosa, Allium species, Daucus carota, Kniphofia praecox, Castanea sativa and Rubus species.
 It has been hypothesised that H. relegatus are poor pollinators as they carry the pollen they collect in their crop.

 The larvae of species in the wasp genus Gasteruption have been observed attacking nests of H. relegatus.
 The parasite larvae consumes the provisions of the bee cell, starving the bee larvae.
 The species Coelopencyrtus australis is known to internally parasitise H. relegatus.
 The mould mite Tyrophagus putrescentiae also appears to kill H. relegatus larvae.